- How to be a Kpop Star

 - Mystic Entertainment auditions here!

 - BrandNew Music auditions here!

 These are just a few, there are many, many more small to medium Kpop Entertainment companies out there.

 Applying for K-pop Reality Shows.

-Another method on how to be a K-pop star would be to audition for K-pop reality shows.
-Many might not realize this but Big Bang, Twice, and Wanna One all came from K-pop Idol reality shows.
+Another method would be to audition for K-pop reality shows.
+Many might not realize this, but Big Bang, Twice, and Wanna One all came from K-pop Idol reality shows.
 These shows not only showcased their skills but also shared their day-to-day schedule with the audience from the moment they began their training to their debut.

 The top channel in Korea is Mnet which is Korea’s version of MTV.
 When auditioning for these programs, your “story” goes a long way in you getting on their program.
 Since they are first a TV show, they want to showcase your story more than your talent.
 Make sure you have a compelling story when applying to these K-pop reality shows.

 Some of their K-pop reality shows on Mnet are listed below.

 - Produce 48